anomen-s/save-games/2024-the-talos-principle/README.md

 * compose LoL on puzzle to get an achievement

 ### C1
-* star: connector protected by gun (can be jammed from nearby chamber), receiver behind other room
+* star: connector protected by gun (can be jammed from nearby chamber), receiver behind other chamber
 * hole in path with 'backstage' room
 * terminal on the beach
 * easter egg: statue - 10 pieces - 3 nearby, 1 in water near, 2 on the beach to right, 2 to left (in direction to terminal), 1 near and 1 under the bridge
 * easter egg: in distant chamber jump up the roof using cubes (difficult) and continue right to the second tower

 ### C2
+* star: use recorder to get over fence to blue generator area
 * easter egg: fake red door
 * easter egg: key and telescope in Rapunzel (need to get platform and cube up the ladder)

 # Tower
-* star: in separate building
+* TODO star: separate building
-* wooden door
+* TODO wooden door